callahantiff/PheKnowLator/README.rst

 *Run the Container*

-The following code can be used to run ``pkt_kg`` from outside of the container (after obtaining a prebuilt container or after building the container locally):
+The following code can be used to run ``pkt_kg`` from outside of the container (after obtaining a prebuilt container or after building the container locally).
+In:

 .. code:: bash

-    docker run --name [DOCKER CONTAINER NAME] -ti -v pkt:[VERSION] --app subclass --kg full --nde yes --rel yes --owl no --kgm yes
+    docker run --name [DOCKER CONTAINER NAME] -it pkt:[VERSION] --app subclass --kg full --nde yes --rel yes --owl no --kgm yes

 |